botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 ### `#__createMountPoints()`

 The last line of our controller makese a call to `this.__createMountPoints();`.
-This line should only be present if your bo class requires webhooks.
+This line should only be present if your bot class requires webhooks.
 If this is the case, you will be expected to define a class member function that looks like:

 ```js
   __createMountPoints() {